-- The Work Experience is a letter-graded course. - Points are earned for all requirements of the program. - The Work Experience Instructor assigns the final grade.
+- The Work Experience is letter-graded or pass/no pass course. - Points are earned for all requirements of the program. - The Work Experience Instructor assigns the final grade.

 Point Breakdown

 Grade requirements will be set by each department/Work Experience Instructor who will assign the final grade.
 Generally, items such as the completion of the Objectives Worksheet, the evaluation of the success in completing each objective, the written report, submission of time sheets, and return of the Program Evaluation are included.
 Any missing item could result in an "F" Grade.
 It is the responsibility of the student to "DROP" this class if not able to complete.